Kavanaugh, who told Senate Roe v. Wade was ‘settled as precedent,' signals openness to overturning abortion decision

 “If we think that the prior precedents are seriously wrong … why then doesn’t the history of this court’s practice with respect to those cases tell us that the right answer is to return to the position of neutrality?”
 Kavanaugh at one point asked Center for Reproductive Rights attorney Julie Rikelman, who is representing the abortion provider suing Mississippi’s new law that bans most abortions after 15 weeks of pregnancy.

 It was one of several times Kavanaugh would return to his argument Wednesday that the Constitution was “silent and therefore neutral” on the issue of abortion as the Supreme Court heard arguments over the Mississippi law and the fate of the 1973 decision.
-In another line of questioning that was somewhat friendly to Mississippi solicitor general Scott G. Stewart, Kavanaugh seemed to be looking ahead to hypothetical situations if Roe v.
+In another line of questioning that was somewhat friendly to Mississippi Solicitor General Scott G. Stewart, Kavanaugh seemed to be looking ahead to hypothetical situations if Roe v.
 Wade were overturned and if the question of abortion rights were returned to states to decide.

 “As I understand it, you’re arguing that … the Constitution is neither pro-life nor pro-choice on the question of abortion, but leaves the issue for the people of the states or perhaps Congress to resolve in the democratic process.
 Is that accurate?”
 Kavanaugh asked Stewart.